 So, if you want to experience this place before it gets too overdeveloped, or if you were holding off your trip due to the perceived lack of facilities, begin packing your bags, as you are long overdue for a relaxing beach holiday in Hainan.
 Let’s talk about the specifics below…

 The most heavily trafficked beach on Hainan is Sanya Beach, a 20 kilometre long beach on the south coast of the island.
 While the surf is not considered professional grade, it is consistent, making Sanya an excellent place to pick up surfing, a task made easier by the presence of schools and experienced instructors along the beach’s busiest stretch.

 Also quite popular are watersports, as one can go jetskiing, paragliding and parasailing, and there are dive outfits that will take you out to several colourful reefs in the area.
 Those looking for a quieter place to relax and unwind should check out the northeast coast near Wenchang, where wild sea beaches devoid of development (for now) are just begging to be appreciated!

-Once you are done checked out the deserted beaches in Wenchang, you won’t have to go far to experience one of the better cultural highlights of Hainan.
-Here, Gusong Village is an authentic traditional Hainanese coastal village, where you can watch the day’s catch be brought in, interact with locals in a genuine fashion, and coordinate with guides to explore the coast and the interior mountains.
-Go now before package tourists by the busload ruin the aesthetic!
+Once you’re done visiting Wenchang’s deserted beaches, you won’t have to go far to find one of the better Hosting Gratis.
+Here, Gusong Village is an authentic traditional Hainan coastal village, where you can watch the catch of the day be brought in, interact with the native locals, and coordinate with a guide to explore the inland beaches and mountains.
+Go now before packing tourists in a bus full of spoiling aesthetics!

 Hainanese food as many people know it actually developed in Malaysia after a mass migration from this Chinese province set sail for that country several hundred years ago.
 Real Hainanese food includes Wenchang Chicken, boatloads of fresh tropical seafood that includes Hele crab and Wanquan river carp, as well as the very popular Jiaji duck.